 So all in all, it is not as easy as grabbing a fat cell from the specific muscle and using it’s energy.
 It is essentially easier and more efficient to steal those fatty acids from everywhere.
+We can’t choose where we lose our fat from.
 Sorry guys!

 There is research to back up this idea.